mishal1/boris-bikes2/README.md

 - Docking Station

 ###Docking Station Class

 it should:
 - accept bike
 - release bike

-optional:

 - know when it is full
 - not accept a bike when it is full
 - know when it is empty
 - not release a bike when it is empty
+- not release a broken bike
+- transfer broken bikes

 it interacts with:
 - Bike
+- Van

 ###Van Class

 it should:
 - accept a bike from the station
 - release a bike to the garage

-optional:
 - accept a bike from the garage
 - release a bike when to the station

+it interacts with:
+- Bike
+- Garage
+- Docking Station

 ###Garage Class

 it should:
 - accept a broken bike from the van
 - fix the bike
 - release a fixed bike to the van

-optional:
 - know when it is full
 - not accept a bike when it is full
 - know when it is empty
 - not release a bike when it is empty

+it interacts with:
+- Bike
+- Van